NYC Travel Tips: 21 Things to Know Before Visiting New York

 21. Don’t Try to Do It All

-You could live in NYC for years and still not see everything.
+You could live in NYC for years and still not see everything the Big Apple has to offer.
 Focus on the things that genuinely interest you and don’t feel pressured to tick off every landmark.
 You’ll definitely want to come back anyway.

 TIP: Prioritize 2-3 highlights per day (ideally, grouped per area), and build the rest of your itinerary around them.
 Leave some room in your itinerary for spontaneous finds.
 Some of the best NYC memories happen when you least expect them.